ntalekt/RaspiStill_Camera_Options/README.md

 ---------
 When taking timelapse or general pictures with the Raspberry Pi camera module using RaspiStill you wonder what the best settings would be for a particular photo setting.

-This script will take pictures using the different exposure and auto white balance settings to let you easily find the best settings for your photo session.
-You can quickly run thi$

 Installation
 ------------